-During this course the student will learn the basics of airway management, invasive hemodynamic monitoring, management of fluids, and use of vasoactive medications, and care of the critically ill patient.
-In addition, the student will learn about preoperative evaluation, basic principles of anesthesia, and management of acute postoperative complications.
+During this clerkship students learn the basics of airway management, invasive hemodynamic monitoring, management of fluids, use of vasoactive medications, and care of the critically ill patient.
+In addition, students learn about preoperative evaluation, basic principles of anesthesia, and management of acute postoperative complications.

 MDC 7203 Senior Medicine Acting Internship (4 Credits)

 This rotation offers an increased level of patient care responsibility compared to the third-year Medicine Clerkship.
 Students serve as the primary physician under resident and faculty supervision.
 Students are responsible for the performance of simple diagnostic procedures.
 Self-education is stressed, and students also attend major departmental conferences.

 MDC 7401 Senior Pediatrics Acting Internship (4 Credits)

 This rotation focuses on the inpatient care of pediatric patients.
 Students will be given increased responsibility for patient care under supervision of pediatric residents and faculty.
 Patient-oriented seminars and conferences are presented on a daily basis, and the emphasis is on self-directed education.

 MDC 7602 Senior Surgery Acting Internship (4 Credits)